 - Snackbars.
 The layout of snackbars has been redesigned, and in case more than one snackbar is displayed, they are piled up, so that they are all visible.

-Your platform, learner side, is fully available for keyboard navigation so that users can navigate the interface by using tabs and shortcuts.
+The accessible areas of the learner experience (listed in the Audience section of this chapter) are available for keyboard navigation so that users can navigate those areas of the learner interface by using tabs and shortcuts.

-Learners can navigate the platform and interact with it via screen reader.
+Learners can navigate the accessible areas of the learner experience (listed in the Audience section of this chapter) and interact with them via screen reader.
 Docebo supports NVDA and JAWS on Microsoft Windows, with Chrome and Mozilla Firefox.

-The platform interface has a responsive design allowing learners to zoom the user interface up to 400% without loss of information or functionality, and without requiring scrolling in two dimensions.
+The interface of the accessible areas of the learner experience (listed in the Audience section of this chapter) has a responsive design allowing learners to zoom the user interface up to 400% without loss of information or functionality, and without requiring scrolling in two dimensions.

 Remember that you, as the Superadmin, are responsible for making sure that the content you and your users publish in your platform (courses, training material, assets uploaded through Discover, Coach & Share, including captions) is accessible.
 Docebo does not execute any check on the uploaded content, as well as on the content available in Docebo Content and Docebo Discover.